tugberkurganci/rentACar/README.md

 # 🌟 Tobeto Full Stack Training Project- RentACar

-This project is a result of the comprehensive full-stack training program conducted by Tobeto.
+This project is a result of the comprehensive Java-React Full-stack training program conducted by Tobeto.
 It serves as a practical application of the skills and knowledge acquired during the training.

 ---